Skip to content

 );

 Now both states are synchronized.
 Instead of giving the HTML element the freedom of keeping track of its internal state, it uses React's state by leveraging the element's value attribute instead.
-Whenever the HTML element emits a change event, the new value is written to Reacts state and re-renders the components.
+Whenever the HTML element emits a change event, the new value is written to React's state and re-renders the components.
 Then the HTML element uses the recent state as value again.

 Earlier the HTML element did its own thing, but now we are in control of it by feeding React's state into it.
 Now, while the input field became explicitly a controlled element, the Search component became implicitly a controlled component.
 As a React beginner, using controlled components is important, because you want to enforce a predictable behavior.
-Later though, there will be cases for uncontrolled components too.
+Later though, there may be cases for uncontrolled components too.

 Exercises: